Sunday, May 3, 2026

 Previous Game: Final Fantasy VIII

-Next Game: Final Fantasy X (not yet reviewed)
+Next Game: Final Fantasy X

 Next Release: Final Fantasy - The Spirits Within